Chapter 13 Formatting in Excel

 The contents of the worksheet can be spell checked.
 Spelling can be checked in selected cell(s), rows, or columns.
 The Spelling command can be found on the Quick Access Toolbar or on the Review Tab in the Proofing group.

 To check the spelling of cell(s): Select the cells, rows, or columns to be checked.
 Click on the Spelling command found in the Proofing group on the Review tab.
 If a spelling error exist, the Spelling dialog box appears (Figure 12).
-Possible words appear in the Suggestion box.
+Possible words appear in the Suggestions box.
 The user can select to ignore it once or always.
 The user can select the correct word and then click Change or Change All (occurrences of the word in the selected cells).

 Find and Replace